 Protecting Tenants and Rental Housing

-We're working on a suite of new housing initiatives aimed to provide support for renters and improve access to rental housing.
+It can be very challenging to find a place to rent with a vacancy rate of just 1%.
+That's why we're working on a suite of new housing initiatives aimed to provide support for renters and improve access to rental housing.

 Recent Rental Housing Initiatives